clip-italian/clip-italian/README.md

 | Accuracy@10     |  **52.55**   | 42.91 |
 | Accuracy@100    |  **81.08**   | 67.11 |

-_If the table above doesn not show, you can have a look at it [here](https://raw.githubusercontent.com/clip-italian/clip-italian/master/images/table_IR.png)._
+_If the table above doesn't show, you can have a look at it [here](https://huggingface.co/spaces/clip-italian/clip-italian-demo/raw/main/static/img/table_IR.png)._

 ### Discussion